-The District's capital assets less accumulated depreciation for its governmental activities and business-type activities as of September 30, 2012 amounts to \$1,609,831 and \$62,113,391, respectively, and consists of land, buildings, infrastructure, machinery and equipment, and construction-in-progress.
+The District's capital assets less accumulated depreciation for its governmental activities and business-type activities as of September 30, 2013 amounts to \$1,598,073 and \$64,276,770, respectively, and consists of land, buildings, infrastructure, machinery and equipment, easements and construction-in-progress.

-At the end of the year, the District's business activities had general obligation bond debt outstanding of \$46,238,198 net of unamortized bond discount of \$751,819 and deferred losses on early retirement of \$94,983.
+At the end of the year, the District's business activities had general obligation bond debt outstanding of \$44,483,705.

-Additional information on the District's debt can be found in Note 7 on pages 28 and 29 of this report.
+Additional information on the District's debt can be found in Note 7 on pages 27 and 28 of this report.